MicrosoftLearning/az-2003-deploy-cloud-native-applications-using-azure-container-apps/Instructions/Labs/LAB_AK_01_deploy_manage_container_app_azure_container_apps.md

 #### Task 3: Install Docker Desktop

-Complete the following steps to install Docker Desktop:
+Complete the following steps to install Docker Desktop.

 1. Open a browser window, and then navigate to the Docker Desktop install page: `https://docs.docker.com/desktop/install/windows-install/`